tungptptt/TryHackMe---BlueTeam---SOC/SOC1/SOCTeamInternals.md

 * Sticking to the **Alert Triage**
 <img width="1231" height="428" alt="image" src="https://github.com/user-attachments/assets/1c168900-390d-4461-8e46-3c9ec26c270d" />

-* **Initail Actions**
+* **Initial Actions**
-  - initial strps are designed to ensure taking ownership of the assigned alert and avoid interfacing with alerts being handled by other analysts, and confirm being fully prepared to proceed with the detailed investigation.
+  - Initial strps are designed to ensure taking ownership of the assigned alert and avoid interfacing with alerts being handled by other analysts, and confirm being fully prepared to proceed with the detailed investigation.
   - Achieving it by first assigning the alert to yourself, moving it to **IN PROGRESS**, and then familliarising yourself with the alert details like its name, description, and key indicators.

 * **Investigation**